Merkel marks 80 years since Nazi invasion of Soviet Union | DW | 19.06.2021

 Speaking ahead of Tuesday's commemorations, Merkel noted how millions lost their lives — especially in Russia, Ukraine, Belarus, the Baltic states and other former Soviet republics — when Adolf Hitler's forces invaded the Soviet Union on June 22, 1941.

-"For us Germans, this day is an occasion for shame," Merkel said, adding there is no forgetting, "we owe that to the millions of victims and their descendants."
+"For us Germans, this day is an occasion for shame," Merkel said.
+"We owe that to the millions of victims and their descendants."

 Merkel offered gratitude for "reconciliation" while criticizing ongoing crackdowns against opposition figures and civil society in Russia and Belarus.